 The best exercise programs for heart health are those that are aerobic.
-These activities present benefits for both healthy individuals and those with cardiovascular problems.
+These activities present benefits both for healthy individuals and for those with cardiovascular problems.

-Low-impact to moderate exercise can improve chronic conditions as well as increase longevity.
-Avoid stressful or extreme activities because of the possible damage it may have on the heart.
+Low- to moderate-impact exercise can improve chronic conditions as well as longevity.
+Some studies indicate that it may be wise to avoid stressful or extreme activities which may actually damage the heart.

 Read on to learn more about heart-smart exercise.

 Aerobic activities include walking, swimming, jogging, and riding a bicycle.
-In addition to increasing heart rate, these exercises also contribute to the body’s efficient use of oxygen and help the lungs and circulatory systems work.
+In addition to increasing heart rate, these exercises also improve the body’s use of oxygen, helping maintain healthy lungs and circulatory system.